 Before Pulling Teeth?

 There are both surgical and straightforward (simple) types of extractions.
 A tooth that is impacted below the gum line typically requires a surgical tooth extraction procedure.
 Patients are provided with a local anesthetic, and sedation if needed, to ensure they are as comfortable as possible during the procedure.
-For a tooth that is visible, a dentist will select a very specific tool depending on which tooth needs to be extracted.
+For a tooth that is visible, our Kanata dentists and Kemptville dentists will select a very specific tool depending on which tooth needs to be extracted.
 They will then use it to loosen the tooth in the gums before pulling it out.
 That way they won't need to apply as much force when they pull the tooth out of your mouth.
 This is what makes Yazdani Family Dentistry your best option for Kanata tooth extractions.

 Afterwards: Fixing the

 Gap in Your Teeth

 We have a number of options available to fill the gap left by a tooth extraction — dental bridges, crowns, dental implants, and even dentures.
 As we monitor your recovery following the tooth extraction procedure, our dentists will analyze the condition of your mouth to find the best solution for you.

-If you need a tooth extracted, you’re in safe hands at Yazdani Family Dentistry.
+If you need a tooth extracted in Kanata or Kemptville, you’re in safe hands at Yazdani Family Dentistry.
 Our Kanata dentists and Kemptville dentists take all necessary measures to ensure you have a secure and comfortable experience no matter what the procedure is.
 Call us today to set up an appointment.